 An unconference is an unconventional event based on Open Space Technology.
 It is a very different conference from what we are used to.

-At Mia-Platform we organize an unconference twice a year and in this article we will tell you what it is, how it takes place, and how to organize it even remotely.
+It is one of the moments of Agile that is carried out less frequently than others, but it is no less important for this.
+At Mia‑Platform we organize an unconference twice a year and in this article we will tell you what it is, how it takes place, and how to organize it even remotely.

 What is an Unconference?

 In traditional conferences, there are various aspects that we know well: the calls for papers, the speakers, a well‑defined agenda of the day, the frontal sessions, etc.